 A few tips and notes:

 That way you get to see some of the practical applications of the concepts and insights explained in the tour.

-And if a tour is out of the question for you, you might be able to glimpse the horses from the covered archway that runs alongside the Stallburg or as the stallions move from the stables to the arena and back again.
+(Should a tour be impossible for you, you might be able to glimpse the horses from the covered archway that runs alongside the Stallburg or as the stallions move from the stables to the arena and back again.)